 B8.
-Community Investment

-Contribution to Society
+Community Investment Contribution to Society

 The Group is committed to emboldening and supporting the public by means of social participation and contribution as part of our strategic development.
 We have established relevant policies to cultivate corporate culture of being a corporate citizen through the daily work life.
 To fulfill our corporate social responsibility, we focus on inspiring our employees towards social welfare concerns.
 We encourage our staff to donate to recognised charitable institutions in order to help the underprivileged and those in need.
 Employees are also encouraged to suggest areas of contribution based on their experiences in the community.
-Due to the COVID-19 pandemic, the Group did not participate in communally investment work in 2022.
-However, the Group will engage in the community to understand their needs and ensure the Group's activities will take into consideration the communities' interest once the COVID-19 pandemic has been stabilised.
+The Group will engage in the community to understand their needs and ensure the Group's activities will take into consideration the communities' interest during its operation.